SamuelNaiwo/IaC/README.md

 15. Update your Virtual Box again. `sudo apt update -y`
 16. Now install Ansible onto your Virtual Box. `sudo apt install ansible -y`
 17. Check your Ansible version. `sudo ansible --version`
 18. To change directory between two Virtual Boxes.
-The ip address can be found in your Vagrant file.
+The password to enter is `vagrant` (The ip address for the Virtual Box can be found in your Vagrant file)
     ```
     ssh vagrant@<ip-address>
     ```